Lois Lane in other media: Injustice

-Laura Bailey voiced Lois Lane in the animated film Injustice (2021).
-Based on the video game Injustice: Gods Among Us and the comic book series of the same name.
-The film follows a grief-stricken Superman who goes rogue and starts to enforce peace and order on earth after the Joker tricked Superman into killing his wife Lois and their unborn child and detonating a nuclear bomb that destroys Metropolis.
+Laura Bailey voiced Lois in the animated film Injustice (2021).
+Based on the video game Injustice: Gods Among Us and the comic book series of the same name, the film follows a grief-stricken Superman who goes rogue and starts to enforce peace and order on earth after the Joker tricked Superman into killing his wife Lois and their unborn child and detonating a nuclear bomb that destroys Metropolis.
 At the end of the film, Mister Terrific brings a version of Lois from Earth-9, who is also pregnant and lost her husband Superman, and reminds him that every life is sacred.
 Realizing how far he has fallen, Superman willingly surrenders and agrees to be imprisoned.

 Batman and Superman: Battle of the Super Sons

 Laura Bailey voiced Lois Lane in the animated film Batman and Superman: Battle of the Super Sons (2022).

+Justice League: Crisis on Infinite Earths

+Alexandra Daddario reprised her role as Lois Lane in the three-part animated films Justice League: Crisis on Infinite Earths (2024).

 Lego DC Comics films

-Lois Lane appears in the Lego DC Comics films voiced by Grey Griffin:
+Lois Lane appears in the Lego DC Comics films, voiced by Grey DeLisle.